hancockki/spirograph_creator/README.md

 3. Every element has an inverse
 4. The group has an identity element (if our identity is I then for any element A, I * A + A * I + A)

 Why am I going through this?
 Well, as it turns out spirographs are actually a group!
+I read [this paper](https://scholarship.claremont.edu/cgi/viewcontent.cgi?referer=https://www.google.com/&httpsredir=1&article=1328&context=hmnj#:~:text=In%20a%20spirograph%20set%2C%20each,to%20the%20number%20of%20teeth.) at the start of this project to get a refresher on the mathematics behind spirographs.

 At least 1 paragraph that explains how the system is personally meaningful to you.
 At least 1 paragraph that explains how working on this system challenged you as a computer scientist.
 How did you push yourself outside of your comfort zone?
 Why was this an important challenge for you?
 What are the next steps for you going forward?